-Thus far, every Aegir system has produced saleable beer from the very first batch.
+Thus far, every Aegir system has produced saleable beer from the very first batch of wort produced by the system.
 There has been no “break-in” period.
 Time delays and dumped batches can be costly and frustrating.

 Consistency and Quality

-Another area where the value is difficult to quantify but is definitely important is the batch-to-batch consistency.
-Most small-scale craft brewers have difficulty controlling their beer quality and thereby consistency.
-If the business model is to only produce individual, one-off brews, maybe this isn’t a problem.
-But if the business model includes a number of flagship beers, the customer (speaking for myself anyway) expects the same beer glass after glass.
-The automation and control on an Aegir system means that the wort will be exactly the same (within the limitations of the consistency of raw materials) batch after batch.
+Batch-to-batch inconsistency costs money.
+Most small-scale craft brewers have difficulty closely controlling their brewing process leading to inconsistent wort and variable beer quality.
+If the business model includes a number of flagship beers, most customers expect the same beer glass after glass.
+The automation and control on an Aegir system means that the wort will be exactly the same (within the limitations of raw material consistency) batch after batch.

 An Aegir system with a Meura mash filter produces outstanding quality wort compared to a lauter tun system.
-I won’t belabor this point since it’s covered pretty well on our website.
-The material and energy savings has been quantified but there is also a lot of benefit on the marketing side – better beer should result in greater sales and faster growth.
+We won’t belabor this point since it’s covered pretty well elsewhere on our website.
+The material and productivity savings has been quantified but there is also a lot of benefit on the marketing side – better beer should result in greater sales and faster growth.
 How much is that worth?